oshalygin/k8s-config/README.md

 ### Command Line Arguments

-**type**: (required) The Kubernetes type that you want to update.
+**type**: The Kubernetes type that you want to update.
 Depending on the type, the utility will parse it different, this value is required.

 **image**: The new image name